-1. The estranged spouse cannot sign a legal waiver of their marital rights.
-He or she must sign the First Deed of Trust.

-- The applicant and their estranged spouse will be required to sign the MHDC Waiver of Marital Right Affidavit, Forms 750-1 and 750-2 attesting they are separated and do not plan to live together in the property.
+- 1. The estranged spouse cannot sign a legal waiver of their marital rights.
+He or she must sign the First Deed of Trust and the Tax Exempt Financing Rider- Form 580. - The applicant and their estranged spouse will be required to sign the MHDC Waiver of Marital Right Affidavit, Forms 550-1 and 550-2 attesting they are separated and do not plan to live together in the property.
 The estranged spouse must note the new location where he or she currently resides. - 3.
 The lender must verify that the separation has been for a period of at least twelve months.
 This documentation does not need to be submitted to MHDC.